Hardening a PC against oppresive government intrusion

 1 Like

 It’s really secure.
-I can post my config later and you’ll get an idea of what you’ll need to change in practice.
+Here’s my config so you’ll get an idea of what you’ll need to change in practice:

 If you want an easier experience you could just use Microsoft Edge inside of Microsoft Defender Application Guard.
 It’s really enable and play and is incredibly secure out of the box.